rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 ## 4 Norma Jean female        4235        3220        4019 FALSE
 ```

-And suppose we want to create the following visualisation.
+Now suppose we want to create the following visualisation.

 <img src="/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-To make this visualisation we need to get our data frame to look like the following, where each point plotted corresponds to one row of the data frame and body mass measurements appear in a single column with a new columns (`measurement`) identifying which of the three measurements the record comes from.
+To make this visualisation we need to get our data frame to look like the output shown below, where each point plotted corresponds to one row of the data frame and body mass measurements appear in a single column with a new columns (`measurement`) identifying which of the three measurements the record comes from.

 ```